 - Fatigue may be a sign of dehydration.
-I know that when I don’t drink enough, I feel heavy and sluggish, so keep and eye on your intake if you’re feeling extra tired or weak.
+I know that when I don’t drink enough, I feel heavy and sluggish, so keep an eye on your intake if you’re feeling exhausted or weak.

 - Headaches can also be a symptom of dehydration, so if you are prone to them, try upping your fluid intake.

-- You may notice that if you don’t drink enough, your output may slow down and you might get crampy; take that as a warning to drink more!
+- You may notice that if you don’t drink enough, your output may slow down, and you might get cramps; take that as a warning to drink more!

 - Be aware that many fruit juices can cause diarrhea (especially prune juice), so dilute or limit them if your goal is rehydration.

-- If you have a high-output ostomy, that consists of liquid or loose output, you may want to use some of the strategies listed in THIS article.
+- If you have a high-output ostomy, that consists of liquid or loose output, you may want to use some strategies listed in THIS article.

-- Your urine frequency, amount, color and smell will give you a good idea at to how hydrated you are: aim to get your urine to be clear and as odourless as possible; dark and smelly urine is often a sign of dehydration.
+- Your urine frequency, amount, color and smell will give you a good idea as to how hydrated you are: aim to get your urine to be clear and as odorless as possible; dark and smelly urine is often a sign of dehydration.